Procter & Gamble cuts outlook on emerging market currency impact

-NEW YORK (Reuters) - Procter & Gamble Co (PG.N), the world’s largest household products maker, cut its sales and earnings outlook for the year on Tuesday to reflect unfavorable foreign exchange rates in Venezuela and the devaluation of currencies in various developing markets.
+NEW YORK, Feb 11 (Reuters) - Procter & Gamble Co, the world’s largest household products maker, on Tuesday cut its sales and earnings outlook for the year to reflect unfavorable foreign exchange rates in Venezuela and the devaluation of currencies in various developing markets.

 The changed outlook reflects the recent devaluation against the dollar of the Argentine peso, Turkish lira, South African rand, Russian ruble, Ukrainian hryvnia, Brazilian real and several other currencies, said P&G, whose products include Pampers diapers and Tide detergent.